Democratic Republic of the Congo

 Current environmental issues affecting the Congolese or Congo people: poaching threatens wildlife populations; water pollution; deforestation (forests endangered by fires set to clear the land for agricultural purposes; forests also used as a source of fuel); soil erosion; mining (diamonds, gold, coltan – a mineral used in creating capacitors for electronic devices) causing environmental damage.

-Google maps Democratic Republic of the Congo
+Google Maps Democratic Republic of the Congo

 The capital and other divisions